Library Reference

 The nested dissection algorithm.
 The algorithm dis is used to compute vertex separators, and the algorithm alg is called on the of the separator tree.
 The type parameter S controls the behavior of the algorithm: if S is equal to 1 or 2, then alg is additionally called on the branches of the separator tree.
 At each branch, the ordering computed by alg is compared to the ordering computed by the nested dissection algorithm, and the worse of the two is discarded.

-• 1: optimize for width (slow)
+• 1: minimize width (slow)

-• 2: optimize for fill (slow)
+• 2: minimize fill (slow)

-• 3: no optimization (fast)
+• 3: no strategy (fast)

 CliqueTrees currently has two vertex separator algorithms, both of which require loading an external package.